 normal evaluation has the meaning given to that term in section 146C.

-[Section 93N inserted by No. 42 of 2004 s.
+[Section 93N inserted: No. 42 of 2004 s.
 79.]

 93O.
 Employer to give worker notice of certain things

 (1) At the time described in subsection (2), the employer is required to notify the worker in writing in accordance with the regulations —